 The unification of Italy is a significant moment in history.
-Read here to know about the events that unfolded in the process.
+Read here to learn about the events that unfolded in the process.

 The unification of Italy was the 19th-century socio-political movement that resulted in the consolidation of different states of the Italian Peninsula into the Kingdom of Italy.

 It is also known as the Risorgimento or Resurgence.

 The process began in 1815 with the Congress of Vienna and was completed in 1871 when Rome became the capital of the Kingdom of Italy.
 The unification of Germany was also completed in 1871.